Answered By: Sarah Mailloux Last Updated: Apr 07, 2020 Views: 46

 - Notes indicating when article was submitted and when it was accepted

-If you want to be certain that a particular journal is peer-reviewed, you can explore the homepage of the journal on the Internet.
+If you want to be certain that a particular journal is peer-reviewed, you can Google the title of the journal on the Internet.
 Journal homepages will often announce that their particular journal is peer-reviewed.